VictorGaiva/rabbitmq-stream/README.md

 ### `Connection`

-Responsible for opening and maintaining the socket connection with a single RabbitMQ Server Node, and encoding and decoding messages.
+Responsible for encoding and decoding messages, opening and maintaining a socket connection to a single node.
 It connects to the RabbitMQ server using [`:gen_tcp`](https://www.erlang.org/doc/man/gen_tcp.html).
 It then runs throught the [authentication](https://github.com/rabbitmq/rabbitmq-server/blob/master/deps/rabbitmq_stream/docs/PROTOCOL.adoc#authentication) sequence and mantains the connection open with heartbeats, with the provided `tune` definition.

 ### `Client`